Send Self-destructing Email Messages With Gmail

 Some messages we send are meant to be confidential.
 The longer they languish in mail folders or inboxes the less likely it is that they will remain confidential.
 And sometimes, we send emails that we don’t want anyone to forward, copy, or print.

 Gmail has a solution fit for a James Bond movie.
-If you use Gmail, you can send self-destructing messages that automatically disappear after a set interval of time.
-And it’s very easy to do.
+Gmail users can send self-destructing messages that automatically disappear after a user-selected period of time.
+And it’s very easy to use.

 1.)
 Click on the Compose button to compose an email as you normally do, click on the clock/lock icon on the toolbar at the bottom.

 2.)
 Select the length of time you want to elapse before the email “expires” (self-destructs).